 - This card uses text masking, so the background should be either black or white.
 To keep it light and fun—a good choice for springtime parties—go with white.

-- Embiggen the skyline overlay so it fills up the whole bottom of the canvas.
+- Embiggen the skyline graphic so it fills up the whole bottom of the canvas.

 - Now, clean up the text!
 This involves resizing (the display font stayed about the same, but the supporting text got smaller); changing the date, time, and “Class of 2016” to a bolded Lato; getting rid of the drop shadow, and changing the supporting text to black.